mikhailsirenko/unbreakable/README.md

 # What is unbreakable?
 Unbreakable is a stochastic simulation model for assessing the resilience of households to natural disasters.

-It is based on the [Unbreakable report](http://hdl.handle.net/10986/25335) by Hallegatte et al. (2017).
+Resilience here is an ability of a household to bounce back to the consumption level it had before the disaster.

+The model is disaster-agnostic

 ## Introduction